 The policy explicitly rules out any scenario in which Reddit accumulates real-world identity data linked to user accounts - a direct response to widespread user anxiety about the privacy implications of verification systems.
 Community reactions to the announcement were sharp on this point.
 Multiple users stated they would leave the platform if any form of mandatory ID verification were introduced, regardless of technical design safeguards.

-The platform's Community Intelligence product, unveiled at Cannes Lions in June 2025, converts more than 22 billion posts and comments into structured intelligence for marketing decisions.
-According to Reddit, the system provides brands with real-time insights drawn from authentic community discussions - a value proposition that collapses if a material portion of those discussions originates from automated accounts.
-Alpha testing of Conversation Summary Add-ons, one of Community Intelligence's first products, showed a 19% higher click-through rate compared to standard image ads.
-That figure is only meaningful if the conversations being summarized reflect genuine human intent.
+That context is nonetheless relevant to how marketers read the platform.
+The Community Intelligence product, unveiled at Cannes Lions in June 2025, converts more than 22 billion posts and comments into structured intelligence for marketing decisions.
+Its value rests on the authenticity of those conversations - something Reddit actively defends through the moderation infrastructure described in the March 25 announcement.
+Alpha testing of Conversation Summary Add-ons showed a 19% higher click-through rate compared to standard image ads.

 Dynamic Product Ads, which reached general availability in May 2025, reported double the return on ad spend compared to standard conversion campaigns.
 Collection Ads, announced on March 24, 2026, cited 91% higher ROAS year-over-year in Q4 2025.
-Both formats rely on intent signals from community discussions.
-The presence of bot-generated engagement in those communities would undermine the targeting logic that produces the headline performance metrics Reddit uses to attract advertisers.
+The integrity of community discussions underpins the targeting logic behind both formats - which is precisely why Reddit's ongoing investment in bot removal and account transparency is relevant background for anyone evaluating the platform.

 AI-generated content: a deliberate carve-out